 It has now been more than five months (March 13) since Breonna Taylor was shot and killed by three Louisville police officers who broke into her home while slept in her bed.
 Despite public outrage, none of the three officers involved—Jonathan Mattingly, Brett Hankison, and Myles Cosgrove—have been arrested for the horrific death of the 26-year-old emergency room technician.

-In an effort to continue to #SayHerName, seek justice and prevent the public from losing interest in the case, many celebrities are using their platforms to continue calling for justice for Breonna Taylor.
-Breonna Taylor instagram.
+To continue to #SayHerName, seek justice, and prevent the public from losing interest in the case, many celebrities are using their platforms to continue calling for justice for Breonna Taylor.
+Breonna Taylor Instagram.

-Pictures of these celebrities wearing this t-shirt were shared on social media as another effort among many others aimed at seeking justice for the Breonna Taylor whose life was tragically cut short.
+Pictures of these celebrities wearing this t-shirt were shared on social media as another effort, among many others aimed at seeking justice for Breonna Taylor, whose life was tragically cut short.

 Where Breonna Taylor’s case stands and other efforts made by the public

-In June, pressure from Louisville residents forced city council to pass Breonna’s Law, which bans “no knock” warrants and requires officers have their body cameras on and recording at least five minutes before and after serving a warrant.
+In June, pressure from Louisville residents forced the city council to pass Breonna’s Law, which bans “no-knock” warrants and requires officers to have their body cameras on and recording at least five minutes before and after serving a warrant.
 Efforts to make Breonna’s Law a federal law are ongoing.